All Episodes

 Them young niggas got switches, gang.

-They not going for their shit, bro.
+They're not going for that shit, bro.

-I'm from the same, oh, it's the National Guard.
+I know church outside, oh, it's the National Guard.

 They can't do anything about it.